magento/devdocs/guides/v2.0/contributor-guide/backward-compatible-development/index.md

 #### Stop setting a value to the Registry

-Setting a value to the Registry is backwards compatible.
+Setting a value to the Registry is backward compatible.
 However, Magento discourages usage of the Registry, so third-party extensions should not depend on values in the Registry.

 #### Adding an argument to an event